Laminin: Pathology

 Dysfunctional structure of one particular laminin, laminin-211, is the cause of one form of congenital muscular dystrophy.
-Laminin-211 is composed of an α2, β1 and γ1 chains.
+Laminin-211 is composed of α2, β1, and γ1 chains.
 This laminin's distribution includes the brain and muscle fibers.
 In muscle, it binds to alpha-dystroglycan and integrin alpha7—beta1 via the G domain, and via the other end, it binds to the extracellular matrix.

-Abnormal laminin-332, which is essential for epithelial cell adhesion to the basement membrane, leads to a condition called junctional epidermolysis bullosa, characterized by generalized blisters, exuberant granulation tissue of skin and mucosa, and pitted teeth.
+Abnormal laminin-332, essential for epithelial cell adhesion to the basement membrane, leads to junctional epidermolysis bullosa, characterized by generalized blisters, exuberant granulation tissue of the skin and mucosa, and pitted teeth.

 Malfunctional laminin-521 in the kidney filter causes leakage of protein into the urine and nephrotic syndrome.

 Role in cancer

 Some of the laminin isoforms have been implicated in cancer pathophysiology.
 The majority of transcripts that harbor an internal ribosome entry site (IRES) are involved in cancer development via corresponding proteins.
-A crucial event in tumor progression referred to as epithelial to mesenchymal transition (EMT) allows carcinoma cells to acquire invasive properties.
-The translational activation of the extracellular matrix component laminin B1 (LAMB1) during EMT has been recently reported suggesting an IRES-mediated mechanism.
-In this study, the IRES activity of LamB1 was determined by independent bicistronic reporter assays.
-Strong evidences exclude an impact of cryptic promoter or splice sites on IRES-driven translation of LamB1.
+A crucial event in tumor progression, referred to as the epithelial-to-mesenchymal transition (EMT) allows carcinoma cells to acquire invasive properties.
+The translational activation of the extracellular matrix component laminin B1 (LAMB1) during EMT has been recently reported, suggesting an IRES-mediated mechanism.
+The IRES activity of LamB1 was determined by independent bicistronic reporter assays.
+Strong evidence excludes an impact of cryptic promoter or splice sites on IRES-driven translation of LamB1.
 Furthermore, no other LamB1 mRNA species arising from alternative transcription start sites or polyadenylation signals were detected that account for its translational control.
 Mapping of the LamB1 5'-untranslated region (UTR) revealed the minimal LamB1 IRES motif between -293 and -1 upstream of the start codon.
-Notably, RNA affinity purification showed that the La protein interacts with the LamB1 IRES.
+RNA affinity purification demonstrated that the La protein interacts with the LamB1 IRES.
 This interaction and its regulation during EMT were confirmed by ribonucleoprotein immunoprecipitation.
-In addition, La was able to positively modulate LamB1 IRES translation.
-In summary, these data indicate that the LamB1 IRES is activated by binding to La which leads to translational upregulation during hepatocellular EMT.
+La is able to positively modulate LamB1 IRES translation, so LamB1 IRES is activated by binding to La which leads to translational upregulation during hepatocellular EMT.